GenMoz22/Budget-Manager/README.md

 - **User Registration and Authentication**: Users can create an account, log in, and log out securely.
 - **Expense Tracking**: Users can add, view, and delete expenses.
 Expenses are categorized for better organization.
 - **Savings Goal**: Users can set a savings goal and track their progress towards achieving it.
-- **Expense Visualization**: Expenses are visualized using interactive charts and graphs.
 - **Profile Management**: Users can update their profile information, including salary and savings goal, and change their password.
 - **Expense History**: Users can view a history of their expenses.
 - **Expense Reset**: Users can reset all their expenses and history.